 Over time, districts are expected to adjust their operations to account for changes in enrollment.
 As enrollment increases, additional resources are needed; as enrollment declines, some portion of resources may be reduced.
-The following analysis examines district responses from 2005-06 through 2014-15 to enrollment changes as they relate to several key school system operating measures: number of school buildings, number of instructional staff, and number of non-instructional staff.
+The following analysis examines district responses from 2005-06 through 2014-15 to enrollment changes as they relate to several key school system operating measures: number of schools, number of instructional staff, and number of non-instructional staff.

-Changes in the Number of School Buildings
+Changes in the Number of Schools